pptyasar/LeetMe/Readme.md

 <details>
 <summary>1672.
 Richest Customer Wealth</summary>

-**Description:** You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i-th customer has in the j-th bank.
+You are given an m x n integer grid accounts where accounts[i][j] is the amount of money the i-th customer has in the j-th bank.
 Return the wealth that the richest customer has.
 A customer's wealth is the amount of money they have in all their bank accounts.
 The richest customer is the customer that has the maximum wealth.

-**Example:** Input: accounts = [[1,2,3],[3,2,1]]; Output: 6
+Input: accounts = [[1,2,3],[3,2,1]]; Output: 6

 ```java
 class Solution {